Builder Registration Rules for New Construction Read This Before You Tour

 Before you go:

-Ask: “What is your policy for buyers who are represented?”
+Ask in advance: “What is your policy for buyers who are already represented?”

 Keep the conversation focused on: